-On personal, institutional, and global scales we’re often told that sustainability is the ultimate goal… universally defined, sustainability means ‘meeting present needs without compromising the ability of future generations to meet their own needs.’
-Sounds nice, right?
-Sure thing… but in all honesty is sustainable development enough to engage society with the appropriate tools to tackle the complex problems we currently face?… Many are sensing that it’s not, that a new philosophy should be developed to better capture our potential to not merely sustain or survive, but to thrive into the future.
+On personal, institutional, and global scales we’re often told that sustainability is our ultimate goal.
+Universally defined, sustainability aims to ‘meet present needs without compromising the ability of future generations to meet their own needs.’
+This is undeniably a noble mission, but when push comes to shove, does sustainable development have what it takes to engage society with the appropriate tools to tackle the pressing challenges we face?
+An increasing number of people are recognizing that it does not, that efforts should be made to better capture our potential to not merely sustain or survive, but to thrive into the future.
 This, in essence, is exactly what thrivability aims to do.

-4. It’s also worth noting that we need to restore and regenerate to sustain.
-For over 40 years now, human demand for ecosystem services has outpaced the planet’s ability to absorb and replenish these services.
-Our current ecological budget is a little over a planet and a half now, and projections show that demand for resources (and energy) will somehow increase in the decades ahead.
-Under the current definition of sustainability, lost ecological systems will not be returned to existence.
-If we were to stop ‘being bad’ today and live impact-free and sustainable lifestyles, we’d be living on a severely degraded planet that has already begun showing itself as being out of balance.
-The restoration of the biosphere to a healthy state needs to be accounted for, and there are currently very few philosophies or frameworks out there that address this… sustainability as it stands is not one of them.
+3. An Insufficient Goal: Lastly, and perhaps most importantly, sustainable development and its mission of eliminating ‘unsustainability’ is an inherently insufficient target for success.
+For over 30 years now, human demand for ecosystem services has outpaced the planet’s ability to reabsorb and replenish them.
+It is frequently cited that we now need over a planet and a half’s worth of services each year, and projections show that demand for resources will somehow increase in the decades ahead.
+Under sustainable development’s target of zero impact (carbon neutral, net zero, etc), lost ecological systems and prior developmental impacts are generally unaccounted for.
+In other words, if we were to stop ‘being bad’ today and live impact-free, truly ‘sustainable’ lifestyles, we’d be living on a severely degraded planet that has already shown signs of significant imbalance.
+The active restoration and regeneration of the biosphere to a stable equilibrium needs to be accounted for, and sustainable development as it stands does not do this.

-Thrivability is a nascent philosophy which is currently being brought to life by a network of social innovators and change agents throughout the world who are hungry for an aspirational model of development to work on behalf of.
-It is a positive and inclusive vision that steps away from messages of austerity, burden and sacrifice and into a mentality that empowers people to take on the deepest societal problems with courage and enthusiasm.
-It is founded upon the premise that thriving is not something that just happens to inspired individuals, but it is something that can be actively designed into organizations, communities and cultures.
-To do this, a ‘thrivable’ designer focuses less on identifying problems and challenges and more on actively creating and strengthening conditions that provide the greatest opportunity for a system to evolve and thrive.
-In this light, thrivability approaches development in a salutogenic manner, akin to a doctor helping a patient live a stress-free, meaningful and healthy lifestyle, as opposed to a pathogenic approach which prescribes medications for diagnosed ailments.
+Thrivability is a burgeoning developmental model that is currently being brought to life by a network of social innovators, living systems specialists, and change agents throughout the world.
+It is a positive and inclusive vision that steps away from messages of austerity, burden, and sacrifice and into a mentality that empowers people to take on the deepest societal problems with courage and enthusiasm.
+It is founded upon the premise that thriving is not something that just happens to inspired individuals, but it is something that can be actively designed into organizations, communities, and entire cultures.
+To do this, a ‘thrivable’ designer focuses less on identifying and fixing problems and more on creating and strengthening conditions that provide the greatest opportunity for individuals, organizations and communities to to evolve, express themselves authentically, and operate in a mutually enhancing manner with their broader ecosystem.
+In this light, thrivability’s approach to development is salutogenic, akin to a doctor helping a patient live a stress-free, meaningful, and healthy lifestyle, as opposed to a pathogenic approach that prescribes medications for diagnosed ailments.